johnthedebs/dotvim/README.md

     # To remove plugins:
     :PlugClean

-    # For snippet support in Coc
+    # To update Coc extensions
-    :CocInstall coc-snippets
+    :CocUpdate
+    # To remove one, delete from vimrc then:
+    :CocUninstall <extension>

 As for MacVim itself, I recommend you get the latest snapshot from here (go for the .tbz file): https://github.com/macvim-dev/macvim/releases